kyma-project/test-infra/docs/prow/create-component-jobs.md

 When you configure a job for your component, make sure that:

 - Your ProwJob is configured to push Docker images to a proper directory.
-To set it, add a `preset-docker-push-repository` Preset to your ProwJob definition.
+To set it, add the `preset-docker-push-repository` Preset to your ProwJob definition.
 - Your ProwJob sends events to GitHub.
 To configure it, set the **skip_report** parameter to `false`.

 ## Steps